symfony/symfony-docs/messenger.rst

 Using Middleware Factories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some third-parties may expose you configurable middleware by using factories.
-Such factories are actually relying on the Symfony DI capabilities and consist
-of this kind of two services:
+Sometimes middleware are configurable using factories.
+There are two types of
+factories and they are based on Symfony's :doc:`dependency injection </service_container>`
+features:

 .. code-block:: yaml

     services:

-        # A factory class is registered as a service with required dependencies
+        # Type 1: a factory class is registered as a service with the required
-        # to instantiate a middleware:
+        # dependencies to instantiate a middleware
         doctrine.orm.messenger.middleware_factory.transaction:
             class: Symfony\Bridge\Doctrine\Messenger\DoctrineTransactionMiddlewareFactory
             arguments: ['@doctrine']

-        # An abstract definition that will call the factory with default arguments
+        # Type 2: an abstract definition that will call the factory with default arguments
-        # or the one provided in the middleware config:
+        # or the one provided in the middleware config
         messenger.middleware.doctrine_transaction_middleware:
             class: Symfony\Bridge\Doctrine\Messenger\DoctrineTransactionMiddleware
             factory: ['@doctrine.orm.messenger.middleware_factory.transaction', 'createMiddleware']
             abstract: true
             # the default arguments to use when none provided from config.
-          # i.e:
+Example:
             # middleware:
             #     - doctrine_transaction_middleware: ~
             arguments: ['default']

-The "default" value in this example corresponds to the entity manager name to use, as expected by the
+The "default" value in this example is the name of the entity manager to use,
+which is the argument expected by the
-``Symfony\Bridge\Doctrine\Messenger\DoctrineTransactionMiddlewareFactory::createMiddleware`` method as argument.
+``Symfony\Bridge\Doctrine\Messenger\DoctrineTransactionMiddlewareFactory::createMiddleware`` method.

-Then you can reference and configure the ``messenger.middleware.doctrine_transaction_middleware``
+Then you can reference and configure the
-service as a middleware:
+``messenger.middleware.doctrine_transaction_middleware`` service as a middleware:

 .. configuration-block::